 The following statistical concepts will be introduced: covariance and correlation, multiple linear regression, classification and prediction, cross-validation, selection of markers, penalised regressions.
 Each methodology will be illustrated on a case study (theory and application will alternate).

 Target group The course is intended for microbiologists working in the fields of bioinformatics, computational biology and applied statistics with some statistical knowledge and a good working knowledge in R. It will be particularly useful to those interested in:

-- Selecting microbial features with methods implementing LASSO-based penalisations.
+- Selecting molecular / microbial features with methods implementing LASSO-based penalisations.

 - Using graphical techniques to better visualise data.